Differential Calculi on Quantum Principal Bundles over Projective Bases: Covariant differential calculi on Hopf--Galois extensions

 \subsection{Covariant calculi on comodule algebras}

-In this section we discuss the theory for covariant calculi on comodule algebras, generalizing the perspectives of \cite{herm,wor}, see also \cite{pflaum2}.
-Let $H$ be a $\Bbbk$-Hopf algebra. \begin{definition} \begin{enumerate} \item[i.)]
+In this section we discuss the theory for covariant calculi on comodule algebras, following the perspectives of \cite{herm,wor} and \cite{pflaum2}.
+Let $H$ be a Hopf algebra. \begin{definition} \begin{enumerate} \item[i.)]
 A FODC $(\Gamma,\mathrm{d})$ on a right $H$-comodule algebra $(A,\delta_R)$ is said to be \textit{right $H$-covariant} if

-for all $a,a'\in A$, extends to a well-defined $\Bbbk$-linear map $\Delta_R\colon\Gamma\rightarrow\Gamma\otimes H$.
+for all $a,b\in A$, extends to a well-defined $\Bbbk$-linear map $\Gamma\rightarrow\Gamma\otimes H$.

 \item[ii.)]
 A FODC $(\Gamma,\mathrm{d})$ on a left $H$-comodule algebra $(A,\delta_L)$ is said to be \textit{left $H$-covariant} if